Stannie Get Your Gun: Plot

 Francine is tired of Stan and Hayley's constant bickering; in this instance, gun control fuels the debate (Hayley favours it while Stan is against it).
 Forced by Francine to make amends, Stan takes Hayley to her favorite amusement park, 'Sugar Mountain,' only to reveal on arrival that the park has long since closed.
 On its site is NGALand, a gun-themed park owned by the NGA (a parody of the NRA).
 Disgusted at how America encourages kids to take up firearms, Hayley grabs a guitar and sings an anti-gun song, getting her and Stan thrown out and Stan's membership revoked.
 Stan stages a robbery so that Hayley is forced to use a gun to save the family.

 Hayley shoots the robber but feels conflicted afterwards, until she learns it was just a ploy to get her to apologize so Stan can recover his NGA membership.
 Angry, she grabs Stan's gun and, with what Stan mistakenly tells her are blank rounds, shoots him in the neck, rendering him quadriplegic and reliant on a wheelchair.
 Feeling hugely guilty, Hayley agrees to help Stan by singing appalling pro-gun songs at NGALand.
 At the break, Francine sees what the trauma has done to Hayley and inspires Stan to rethink.
 For the encore, Stan defies the park's management and the pair sing Hayley's anti-gun song instead, sending out the message that guns are bad.
-The old NGALand mascot (sacked because of Stan) uses the opportunity to try to kill Hayley to get his job back, but Stan takes the bullet.
+The old NGALand mascot, fired because of Stan, uses the opportunity to try to kill Hayley to get his job back, but Stan takes the bullet.
 In hospital, it is revealed that the second bullet dislodged the first bullet with the result that Stan recovers completely and, much to the appall of Francine and Hayley, believes that "guns heal the sick", once again pro-guns.